Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Discussion

-More generally, the expansion in Eq.~(\ref{I_eXeA}) follows from the coherent and dynamical nature of the RIXS process: the measured intensity is governed by a frequency-dependent scattering amplitude, in which a small axial order parameter enters linearly and contributes linearly to the intensity through interference with the dominant helicity-independent channel.
+More generally, the expansion in Eq.~(\ref{I_eXeA}) follows from the coherent and dynamical nature of the RIXS process: the measured intensity is governed by a frequency-dependent scattering amplitude, in which an axial order parameter enters and contributes linearly to the intensity through interference with the dominant helicity-independent channel.
 The essential requirement for observing non-reciprocal circular dichroism is therefore the presence of a finite axial order parameter in the system.
-Motivated by this requirement, we propose a possible scenario in which ferro-rotational phonons can form phonon standing waves and ferro-rotational order arises from their condensate.
-Chiral phonons can be constructed in MnTiO$_3$ at finite momentum as counter-propagating pairs at $\pm\bm{q}$ for a rotational motion of atoms with a certain pseudo-angular momentum, for example, $L_z = 2\hbar$, whose degeneracy is enforced by the inversion symmetry.
-A coherent superposition of these modes forms a standing-wave configuration that cancels net linear momentum, leading to $\mathbf q \sim 0$, while preserving the uniform axial rotation.
-Our DFT calculations indeed reveal that two circularly polarized $E_g^{\pm}$ phonons with opposite polarizations along the $c$-axis remain degenerate (see Supplementary Fig.~S4).
-Consequently, a pair of such modes with opposite momenta and the same polarization can form a condensate of phonon standing waves, giving rise to a ferro-rotational order parameter $\mathcal{\bm{A}}$.
-Importantly, RIXS at finite momentum transfer selectively couples to one of the propagating components.
-This momentum-resolved coupling leads to non-reciprocal circular dichroism in RIXS, manifesting as a directional response upon reversal of the momentum transfer $\bm{q}$.
+Motivated by this observation, we propose a scenario in which the ferro-rotational order arises from the condensation of ferro-axial phonons.
+Pairs of counter-propagating circularly polarized phonons in MnTiO$_3$ give rise to a rotational motion of atoms with a well-defined pseudo-angular momentum, for example $L_z = \mp\hbar$, whose degeneracy is enforced by the inversion symmetry.
+A coherent superposition of these modes forms a standing-wave configuration that cancels the net in-plane momentum, while preserving a uniform axial rotation.

+Our DFT calculations indeed reveal that two circularly polarized $E_g^{\pm}$ phonons with opposite polarizations along the $c$-axis remain degenerate (see Fig.~S5 in the Supplemental Material).
+Consequently, a condensate of these standing phonon waves yields a ferro-rotational order parameter $\mathcal{\bm{A}}$.
+Importantly, RIXS at momentum transfer $\bf{q}_\|=0$ selectively couples these standing waves.
+The non-reciprocal circular dichroism in RIXS manifests itself as a directional response upon reversal of X-ray wavevector $\bf{k}$.